darkquasar/darkquasar.github.io/_posts/2018-11-10-THL04-AwesomeKB.md

 ## Deploy your AwesomeKB

-**The Jaguar Stack** (*jstack* a **Threat Hunting and IR** [THIR] framework/platform) is a small project I'm working on which hasn't seen the light yet, as the KB is meant to be a module of it, I'm releasing it standalone for the moment.
+**The Jaguar Stack** (*jstack* a **Threat Hunting and IR** platform) is a small project I'm working on which hasn't seen the light yet, as the KB is meant to be a module of it, I'm releasing it standalone for the moment.
 The KB is comprised of the following elements:

 1. Docker for isolation, security, simplicity
 2. Sphinx to build the documentation from .rst or .md files as well as full-text search